Jack8861/Restaurant_Rating_Prediction/README.md

 python3
 ```

-- Run the below script to upload the data into cassandra deb
+- Run the below script to upload the data into cassandra db
 ```bash
 from cassandra.cluster import Cluster import csv